CyberEnthusiastAm/idle-guard/README.md

 ---

-Made with ❤️ by IT engineers who hate wasting money on idle VMs.
+Made with ❤️ by IT engineer who hate wasting money on idle VMs.

 **Star this repo** if you find it useful! ⭐